irichu/dotfiles/README.md

 [English] [<a href="docs/README-ja.md">Japanese(日本語)</a>]
 </p>

-# Dotfiles for Linux and Termux
+# Dotfiles for Linux, macOS, and Termux

 ## 🎉 Welcome